hamidaria70/silverado/eagle/README.md

 ### Introduction

-`Eagle` will be ran in each server that you can have ssh access and create a result of system overview by `ansible`.
+`Eagle` is a tool to get system/server parameters instead of running multiple commands, it will be ran in each system/server and create a `data.md` as an output.

+Parameters are:

+    * Hostname
+    * IP Address
+    * Count of CPU Cores
+    * Percentage of CPU Usage
+    * Total Memory
+    * Percentage of Memory Usage
+    * Disk Size
+    * Percentage of Disk Usage
+    * Load Average for last 1 , 5 and 15 minutes

+If there are lots of servers and you have access to them, also you can use `eagle` with help of `ansible` to gather an overview of them all.

 ### To Build